canardleteer/headscale/docs/running-headscale-container.md

 Alternatively, you can mount `/var/lib` and `/var/run` from your host system by adding `--volume $(pwd)/lib:/var/lib/headscale` and `--volume $(pwd)/run:/var/run/headscale` in the next step.

+!!! example "Advanced"

+    If you would like to hand craft a config file **instead** of downloading the example config file, create a blank `headscale` configuration in the headscale directory to edit:

+    ```shell
+    touch ./config/config.yaml
+    ```

 4. Start the headscale server while working in the host headscale directory: